YanchenYang0114/HealthEase/README.md

 - Target Platform: iOS 18+ (iPhone)
 - Run on simulator or real device (Developer Mode enabled)

-## 📂 File Structure

-See [Chapter 4 - Implementation](docs/Chapter4-Implementation.md) for a detailed breakdown.

 ## 🔐 License

 Released under the MIT License.
 See `LICENSE` for details.

-## 🎥 Demo

-A walkthrough video will be available soon.

-## 📚 Citation

-If you use this project in academic work, please cite:

-> Yang, A. (2025). *HealthEase: Designing a Gamified Physical Activity Interface for Older Adults*.
-Honours Thesis, University of Sydney.